LSB - Learning Support Base

 - Staff look at what is best for each child as an individual when considering curriculum, enrichment and grouping.

 - Staff are skilled at working with students with learning difficulties and many other SEND needs.

 - Timetables can be personalised to suit physiotherapy, speech and occupational therapy programmes from health professionals.

-- Students can access main school lessons if appropriate, including GCSE courses.
+- Students can access main school lessons if appropriate, including GCSE/BTEC courses.